KennyMcGeoch/LeetCodeExercises/README.md

 # LeetCodeExercises

 Coding exercises.
 Exercises will be named in format Problem Number (Difficulty) e.g. 13.
-Roman to Integer (Easy) is named 13E
+Roman to Integer (Easy) is named 13E.
+Also note that preview of Markdown file will renumber files

 Full List of Completed Projects in Numerical Order:
 1. Two Sum (Easy)